 Coalesce simplified the rebuilding of Purcell’s application and reduced the time required to create the framework of the project by one-third.
 As a result, Finlayson only took four months to re-build an app that took over seven years to develop.

 IntelliTect created the new program on time and within budget.
 Now, new features requests can be implemented in hours, rather than days.

-In the old system, defect data was entered in a complicated and error-prone excel sheet.
-The new system has streamlined the reporting process and reduces human error.
+In the old system, defect data was entered in a complicated and error-prone Excel sheet.
+The new system has streamlined the reporting process and reduced human error.

 New features are continually being added to the app, and it was recently migrated to the cloud so that subcontractors in other countries could access it.
 With previous systems and processes, it was possible for Purcell’s subcontractors to enter duplicate serial numbers.
-Now the numbers can be verified in real time eliminated duplicates and further streamlining the data management process.
+Now the numbers can be verified in real-time eliminating duplicates and further streamlining the data management process.

-Purcell is free to focus on make an exceptional product while using a simplified, bug-free program.
+Purcell is free to focus on making an exceptional product while using a simplified, bug-free program.
 As a result of the improved efficiency, Purcell has cut costs more than they had believed possible.